 Medical causes of tinnitus

-Less often, other underlying medical conditions or injuries can trigger tinnitus.
+Less often, other underlying medical conditions or injuries can trigger tinnitus, such as certain autoimmune disorders and thyroid disease.
 If you have tinnitus, start your treatment path by seeking out a hearing healthcare professional who specializes in tinnitus diagnostics so they can help identify the underlying cause.
 If the common causes for tinnitus are ruled out, the practitioner will refer you to another specialist for further evaluation and treatment.

 Disorders of the ear